 The SComm is a HIPAA compliant module used to facilitate the exchange of information similar to electronic mail.
-The use of SComm to communicate with IDT's, DDSD, DHI to share PHI is mandatory information on administrative, personal, or individual care related issues is mandatory.
+The use of SComm to communicate with IDT's, DDSD, DHI to share PHI is mandatory.

 - All paid IDT members must use Individual Care SComms for communication concerning the individual.
-Paid IDT members include Case Management, Community Inclusion, Living Support, Adult Nursing, BSC, OT, PT, SLP and Nutrition.
-IDT's must utilize individual care SComms when communicating concerning the individual. - 2.
-Case Management should use General SComm in initial communication to transmit signed SFOC, ISP and Budget to new BSC, OT, PT, SLPO and Nutrition agencies.

-Secondary Provider Agencies are still responsible for utilizing Therap to communicate with other Provider Agencies via SComm. - 3.
-All Guardians and Individuals must have SComm included in their assigned privileges if they have a user account.
-SComm must be utilized when communicating with DDSD about any individual served on the DD Waiver. - 4.
+Paid IDT members include Case Management, Community Inclusion, Living Support, Adult Nursing, BSC, OT, PT, SLP and Nutrition. - 2.
+Case Management should use General SComm in initial communication to transmit signed SFOC, ISP and Budget to new BSC, OT, PT, SLP and Nutrition agencies. - 3.
+All Guardians and Individuals must have SComm included in their assigned privileges if they have a user account. - 4.
 SComm must be utilized when communication with DDSD about any individual served on the DD Waiver.
-To coordinate and communicate securely with the IDT, it is required